-Bunge Limited, a New York Stock Exchange listed company, is a leading global agribusiness and food company operating with more than 23,000 dedicated employees working across approximately 300 facilities located in more than 40 countries.
+The Covered Entities are part of the Bunge group, whose ultimate parent company is Bunge Global SA.
+Bunge Global SA, a Switzerland incorporated and a New York Stock Exchange listed company, is a leading global agribusiness and food company operating with more than 23,000 dedicated employees working across approximately 300 facilities located in more than 40 countries.
 At Bunge, we strive to perform with the highest standards of ethics and integrity, no matter where we operate.
-The Covered Entities are part of the Bunge group, whose ultimate parent company is Bunge Limited.

 Bunge feeds and fuels the world with key ingredients, specialty oils and milled grains.
-From farm to consumer, we manage production, distribution flows, quality and risk and provide transparency across fully integrated end-to-end value chains.
+From farm to consumer, we manage production, distribution flows, quality and risk, and provide transparency across fully integrated end-to-end value chains.